mnhegde/Message-Classifier/README.md

 # Message-Classifier

-Features:
+user = the person who is getting the priority notification/ running the program sender = the person who's sent the message that is getting analyzed

+X (Data inserted into model):
 - Text Length
-- Sender
 - Avg word length
-- Whether it has attachments
+- Amount of attachments
-- Time it was sent
+- Time sent
-- Reply time
-- User's history with sender
+- Time since last message
+- Whether previous message was from user or sender
 - Emotion (would need NLP)

+Y (Data outputted by model / testing data):
+- Prority or Non-priority.